charliecalvert/CloudNotes/Assignments/EcmaScript/EcmaScriptFunctions.md

 etc...
 ```

+You don't need to generate the members of the Fibannaci serious in the array programmatically, you can just use the array literal that I give you, and then print out its members.

 ## Arrays a for..of

 Write a ES6 style anonymous function and assign it to a variable called **primeNumbers**.
 It should use **for..of** to display the members of an array.
 Call **primeNumbers** with this array: